5.10.10

 TOYAH:

-Well, they were happy for me to carry on singing because I was about to win what was the equivalent of a Brit Award for Best Female Singer (1982 - British Rock and Pop Awards).
 I had years of singing ahead of me and tours planned and stuff like that and this agent wanted me to join the Royal Shakespeare Company.
-And I just wasn’t ready to do that.
-I wanted to experience the world.
+I just wasn’t ready to do that.
+I wanted to experience the world

 LORNA:

-That’s quite brave isn’t it?
+That’s quite brave, isn’t it?
 Lots of people would jump at the chance and think "I’m going to go and do this and take this opportunity."
-But you were like "no, I’m not ready for it, I’m going to go and do something else, I’m going to go and do what I want to do.
+But you were like "no, I’m not ready for it, I’m going to go and do something else.
+I’m going to go and do what I want to do

 "